legicore/SerialModbus/README.md

 ```
 > The first entry has the address value 0x1001 and has a object size of 3 - this covers the address values 0x1001, 0x1002 and 0x1003.
 The second entry address lies in the address range of the first entry and must at least have the address value 0x1004!
-# Remarks

-1. Because of the limited timing capabilities of the standard Arduino Platform the Modbus "Inter Character Timeout" (*t1.5*) is not implemented.

 # Todo